| read time 6 minute read | Topic Product Information Management

 Speaking of editing, always use a bigger screen.
 Even if you use a smartphone to take the images, transfer them onto your computer or laptop for editing.
 This is because a smartphone has a small screen which opens up chances to miss important details.
 With a wider screen, you’re able to see everything clearly.

-You can find tons of image editing software, some free and some are paid for.
-These include Adobe Photoshop, Canva, GIMP, Pixlr, and so much more.
-You can use whichever software you think will work best for you and your editing abilities.
+You can find tons of image editing software—some are free, while others you’ll need to pay for.
+These include Adobe Photoshop, Canva, GIMP, and Pixlr.
+You can use whatever software you think will work best for you and your editing abilities.

 Some of the basic techniques that can improve the quality of your photos include: